gu-wei-x/vconfig/rust/core/web/actix_web/README.md

-# Use Variants_de in Actix Web apps
+# Use variants_de in Actix Web apps

 variants_actix_web is a wrap crate on variants_de which has macro and context to leverage variants_de in Actix Web apps.